Lucy Morton

 Lucy Morton (23 February 1898 – 26 August 1980), later known by her married name Lucy Heaton, was an English competition swimmer who represented Great Britain at the 1924 Summer Olympics and won a gold medal in the 200-metre breaststroke event.

-Morton was born in 1898 at New Tatton in Cheshire, her father Alfred was in domestic service as a groom.
-The family moved to Blackpool and by the age of 10 Morton had joined the local amateur swimming club.
-By 1920 Morton held the world record for the 200-yard breaststroke and in 1924 was chosen to be part of the British team at the 1924 Summer Olympics in Paris.
-Morton won the women's 200-metre breaststroke race, and became the first British woman to win an Olympic gold medal for swimming in an individual (non-relay) event.
+Morton was born in 1898 at New Tatton in Cheshire; her father Alfred was in domestic service as a groom.
+The family moved to Blackpool, and by the age of ten, Morton had joined the local amateur swimming club.
+By 1920, Morton held the world record for the 200-yard breaststroke.
+In 1924, she was chosen to be part of the British team at the 1924 Summer Olympics in Paris.
+Morton won the women's 200-metre breaststroke race and became the first British woman to win an Olympic gold medal for swimming in an individual (non-relay) event.
+At the time, she was working at the post office at St Annes.
+Blackpool council opened her local swimming baths so that she could train before and after work.
+On her return to the town, she was given a civic reception, where she was presented with the gift of a piano, and over ten thousand people lined the streets to greet her.

 Morton retired from competitive swimming after the Olympics and married Harry Heaton in 1927.
-She continued supporting swimming events for the rest of her life serving as a competitors' steward when she was aged 72.
+She continued supporting swimming events for the rest of her life, serving as a competitors' steward when she was aged 72.
 She died in Blackpool in 1980.
 She was inducted posthumously into the International Swimming Hall of Fame as an "Honor Pioneer Swimmer" in 1988.

+A book based on her Olympic win and early life was published in June 2024, called Swim, written by Lisa Brace and published by Blue Pier Books.

+She is commemorated by a blue plaque on Blackpool Town Hall.